Happy New Year everyone!

 Makes the 50-slide presentations I put together at work seem easy peasy!

-There would be no better to restart this blog than with another version of Dhaniya Murgh, or Coriander Chicken Curry.
+There would be no better to restart this blog than with another version of Dhaniya Murgh, or Coriander Chicken Curry, the perfect recipe for the exhausted on a quiet evening.
 This creamy yet low fat chicken curry is steeped in two of my favourite ingredients – coriander and yoghurt.
 This version has more curry and cooks quicker with the boneless chicken thighs.

 Here’s to everything bigger, better and quicker in 2011.
 Happy New Year everyone!

 Take the yoghurt out of the fridge.
-Roughly chop the onion and finely mince or puree the garlic ginger.
+Roughly chop the onion and finely mince of puree the garlic ginger.
 Cube the chicken into bite-sized pieces.

-Fry the onion mixture for five minutes, adding a serving spoon of hot water if they start getting stuck to the bottom of the pan.
+Fry the masalas for five minutes, adding a serving spoon of hot water if they start getting stuck to the bottom of the pan.
 Then mix in the chicken and seal on the high heat for about two minutes.

 Next, spoon in the yoghurt, lower the heat to medium low and cook, stirring regularly for about 10 minutes until the chicken is cooked and oil floats to the surface of the curry.
 Finally stir in the coriander, garam masala and salt to your taste.
-Serve piping hot with thick parathas to mop up the creamy curry.
+Serve piping hot with freshly-made Basmati rice.